 The “add a location” option allows you to tag your posts with a place name that becomes a clickable field.
 Clicking on the location then shows all photos and videos tagged with that place, offering another way for users to discover your photos.

-Easier discovery means more people will see your photos, so perhaps it’s not surprising that posts tagged with a location get 79 percent higher engagement than posts that don’t.
+Easier discovery means more people will see your photos, so perhaps it’s not surprising that posts tagged with a location get more engagement than posts that don’t.

 A physical location associated with your brand—like a shop, hotel, or head office—is an obvious choice, but you can also use a more general location like a city or town.